sporeport/UberMicro/README.md

 ##Welcome to UberMicro

 UberMicro is a site designed to connect users to games.
 This site was originally inspired by the goodreads site which has similar functionality for books.
-UberMicro is designed to allow users swift transitions to all elements of the site with most of the requests being sent through ajax.
+UberMicro is designed to allow users swift transitions to all elements of the site for the best user experience.

 ###Languages:
   - Ruby